pyne/pyne/docs/usersguide/data.rst

 Python example Use of Data Class
 ***************************

-A Python example for loading data is shown below.OA
+A Python example for loading data is shown below.

 .. code-block:: ipython